prashantsahu99/expert_session_one_Prashant-Sahu/README.md

 **To run the code:**

-1.Clone the github repository in your computer. git clone
+1.Clone the github repository in your computer. git clone <a> https://github.com/prashantsahu99/Data-analysis.git

 2.Run dataPreperation.ipynb file which will create two json files in dataStore folder.